4d/docs/docs/commands-legacy/get-monitored-activity.md

 ##### activityKind = Activity operations (4)

-**Note:** The *activityData* object is similar to the one returned by the [GET ACTIVITY SNAPSHOT](get-activity-snapshot.md) command, except that it only thresholded and finished operations are returned.
+**Note:** The *activityData* object is similar to the one returned by the [ACTIVITY SNAPSHOT](activity-snapshot.md) command, except that it only thresholded and finished operations are returned.

 *activityData* object: